Toxic Algae Advisories

-Health advisories for toxic algae levels have been issued for the following bodies of water in Oregon.
+Health advisories for toxic algae levels have been issued for the following bodies of water in Oregon and close by waters in Idaho and Washington.

 Pets should avoid contact with the affected water.
 Drinking water directly from areas affected by a bloom is especially dangerous.
 Toxins cannot be removed by boiling, filtering or treating water with camping-style filters.

-- All of Upper Klamath Lake in Klamath County LIFTED 12.15.22
+- All of Upper Klamath Lake in Klamath County UPDATED 7.25.32

 - South Umpqua River: The advisory covers the South Umpqua River from Canyonville downstream to the confluence with the mainstem Umpqua River, and the mainstem Umpqua River downstream past Elkton to Lawson Bar.
 Pools in the bedrock along the river's edge are known to develop blooms that can be harmful to pets and people if accidental ingestion occurs.
 Multiple dog fatalities have resulted from the animals drinking the water and licking toxins from potholes along the riverside.